IoanHumphreys/JMAP/README.md

 - Code Editing Features: JMAP provides advanced features that enable developers to edit the outputted code before entering the game, ensuring flexibility and customization according to project requirements.
 - JMAP operates by utilizing FModel JSON data as its primary source input, leveraging the structured information contained within FModel JSON files.

+- Instructions
+  1) Download and open folder with a code editor.
+  2) Make sure to pip install all imports.
+  3) Run `python main.py` in terminal.
+  4) Feel free to customize and edit json paths if you know what you're doing.

 - POI Importer
   - Actor Label Editor: Allowing users to change the name of certain props
   - Developer Mode: Gives an insight to developers on whats getting run at what time, date, path ect